All Episodes

 I want to ask you about something else.

-Over the years, Gordon, a lot of astronauts, Neil Armstrong, for example, at the White House, And on many other occasions, a lot of astronauts have made very, very provocative statements that don't quite say that we are being visited, that the things in our skies are real.
+Over the years, Gordon, a lot of astronauts, Neil Armstrong, for example, at the White House, and many other occasions, a lot of astronauts have made very, very provocative statements that don't quite say that we are being visited, that the things in our skies are real.

 They don't quite say that, Gordon, but they almost say it.

-Neil Armstrong particularly alluded to just some incredible things that will be coming down the line and
+Neil Armstrong particularly alluded to just some incredible things that will be coming down the line.

-do you think that other astronauts are afraid to really tackle this issue straight on
+And do you think that other astronauts are afraid to really tackle this issue straight on?

-and all the various things to do with NASA and with space
+the various things to do with mass and with space that I think everybody's a little skeptical about saying anything to anybody.

 It would be lost in the shuffle.